DanielBMarkham/Info-Ops/manuscript/chapter21.md

 ![Auto-generated gherkin feature files](images/chapter21-gherkin-example.png)

 Since gherkin explains what you're doing in business language, it maps very closely to Business Behavior.
-When you run EasyAM, it creates a "features" folder and auto-generates a bunch of feature files for you, one for each Business Behavior Realized (Or Abstract, if you don't have anything at the Realized level) Then it goes out and finds all the supplementals that apply to that behavior and list them as comments.
+When you run EasyAM, it creates a "features" folder and auto-generates a bunch of feature files for you, one for each Business Behavior Realized (Or Abstract, if you don't have anything at the Realized level).
+Then it goes out and finds all the supplementals that apply to that behavior and lists them as comments.
 You'll need to know them when you're creating your acceptance criteria.

 ## Getting to your Tests